troydm/waymonad/README.md

 ## Contributing

 The current main goal is to update the wlroots we use to the latest one incrementally.
-To update the version used, set the revision in hsroots/hsroots.nix and fill the sha256 hash with zeroes.
+To update the version used, set the revision in hsroots/hsroots.nix and replace the sha256 hash with `AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA=`.
 You can either fix what's broken by the update or remove the features broken, both are completely fine.
 The priority is most of all just using to the latest wlroots.